saaya28/rpl-summer-2022/halona/DailyLog.md

 * Research models: understand what kind of models we are looking for
 *  Work on one paper for Priyanka's project
 *  Work on Journal Club presentation
+### Tasks Accomplished:
+* Researched models and found YOLO was common and easy to use
+## 7/6
+* Read more about YOLOx and research other models